-The free-to-attend festival, named the county’s Best Local Food Event 2015 and 2016 and recently shortlisted as a finalist for the 2017 awards by readers of Surrey Life Magazine, dished up another three days of live cookery demonstrations served by Surrey’s top culinary talents and well-known celebrity chefs in the Tante Marie Culinary Academy Theatre, topped off by a bountiful platter of foodie treats for all the family.
+The free-to-attend festival, named the county’s Best Local Food Event 2015, 2016 and 2017 by readers' of Surrey Life magazine, dished up another three days of live cookery demonstrations served by Surrey’s top culinary talents and well-known celebrity chefs in the Tante Marie Culinary Academy Theatre, and topped off by a bountiful platter of foodie treats for all the family.

 Adding to the festival’s previous impressive demo chef credentials, the theatre’s stage was headlined by another seasoned and stellar line up of international chefs.

 Michelin maestro, Bruno Loubet, added some French flair and finesse to the table.
 During his glittering international career he founded numerous high profile restaurants and picked up a selection of prestigious awards.